Mary Morgan Moore Department of Music

 - Complete courses in class piano: MUSI 1181 Class Piano I, MUSI 1182 Class Piano II, MUSI 2181 Class Piano III and MUSI 2182 Class Piano IV.
 [Note: Students whose applied instrument is piano will be advised to take four (4) hours approved by the piano area coordinator in lieu of Class Piano.]

 - All majors taking applied music will be enrolled concurrently in their respective degree-required ensemble.

 To be accepted as a music major at Lamar University, students, both entering freshmen and transfer, must pass an audition in their major performance area (applied music).
-Audition dates may be obtained by contacting the Lamar University Mary Morgan Moore Department of Music.
+Audition dates may be obtained at www.lamar.edu/music-auditions or by contacting the Lamar University Mary Morgan Moore Department of Music.
 Special audition dates can be arranged if necessary.

 Theory Placement Examination

 All music major applicants will be given a Theory Placement Examination to determine their level of theoretical knowledge and aural skills.

 Music majors must be enrolled in applied music each long semester until the applied music requirement (including the capstone recital, if required) is met, as explained below.
 The required sequence of courses includes a minimum of four semesters of lower-level (1200 series) courses in applied music.